Anthonykung/Anthonykung/README.md

 - I was born in Taiwan but raised in 4 different countries and have never stayed for more than 6 months in my home country
 - I'm a teenager that has been making everyone to believe I'm 20+
-- I watch cartoons, my backgrounds & blankets are Ben 10
+- I watch cartoons, my backgrounds & blankets are Ben 10, Minecraft, Boruto...
 - I'm almost NREMT licensed medic, the pandemic has gotten in the way of my rotations
 - I behave like a kid but I don't consider myself a kid (I'm wearing the same shorts I wore when I was 10)
 - I love Ubuntu, don't yell at me
+- I love Starbucks and you can probably bride me with it 😏

 <!--
 **Anthonykung/Anthonykung** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.